Pro Bono Program: Associates Fellowship Program

 “The folks were quite welcoming and plugged me in to projects right away.
 I have been able to stay busy and get wide exposure to their different practice areas.” –Jason Oraker, 2004 Fellow

-The actual time frames vary.
-Incoming associates may work part–time for 5 weeks while studying for the bar exam, and then full–time for 5 weeks beginning in mid/late–August, or full–time for 10 or more weeks sometime after mid/late–August.
+The actual timeframes vary.
+Incoming associates may work part–time for five weeks while studying for the bar exam, and then full–time for five weeks beginning in mid/late–August, or full–time for 10 or more weeks sometime after mid/late–August.
 Deferred associates may work part or full time for as long as their deferral permits.
 The participating law firms determine whether and how to compensate incoming and deferred associates during their Fellowships.

 Associate Fellowships provide much needed assistance to the affiliated public interest agencies.
 At the same time, they offer incoming and deferred associates valuable professional development opportunities under the supervision of highly qualified attorneys.

-“The highlights of the Graduate Fellowship Program include the extremely high quality of the work performed by the Fellows, the seriousness with which they approach the work and our clients, and their overall enthusiasm for the Agency’ s mission.” –Jennifer Thomas, Public Defender Service of D.C.
+“The highlights of the [Associates] Fellowship Program include the extremely high quality of the work performed by the Fellows, the seriousness with which they approach the work and our clients, and their overall enthusiasm for the Agency’s mission.” –Jennifer Thomas, Public Defender Service of D.C.

-Lise Adams, managing attorney of the D.C.
+Lise Adams, assistant director of the D.C.
 Bar Pro Bono Program, is available to consult with incoming and deferred associates about the various opportunities through the affiliated agencies.
 Lise may be reached at email@example.com or 202–737–4700, ext.
 3295.